 The Future of Web Central

-ITS is currently developing a new shared hosting platform to replace Web Central.
-The UT Web Infrastructure project is slated to have a new publishing environment ready for production in the summer of 2014.
-Website owners will be able to migrate their sites through the fall of 2014; Web Central is slated for retirement in early 2015.
-The next-generation UT Web hosting environment will provide:
+ITS has developed a new shared hosting platform to replace Web Central.
+The UT Web Infrastructure project is slated to have a new publishing environment ready for production in the fall of 2014.
+Website owners will be able to migrate their sites through 2015; Web Central is slated for retirement in early 2016.
+The UT Web hosting environment provides:

 - Improved performance, security, and reliability

 - A virtualized technology stack that is cloud-ready